aircury/canvas-sqs-salesforce/force-app/README.md

 All the connection with Canvas API helper functions are on the [CanvasAPI](main/default/classes/CanvasAPI.cls) class.
 Those functions could trigger the exception [CanvasAPIException](main/default/classes/CanvasAPIException.cls).

-The tests are on [LMSTest](main/default/classes/LMSTest.cls) class that uses the [CanvasAPIMock](main/default/classes/CanvasAPIMock.cls) class to simulate Canvas api calls during tests.
+The tests are on [LMSTest](main/default/classes/LMSTest.cls) class that uses the [CanvasAPIMock](main/default/classes/CanvasAPIMock.cls) class to simulate Canvas api calls during tests because it's not a good practice to use real API calls in tests and Salesforce doesn't allow them.

 There are 5 triggers and 1 scheduled job to implement all the Salesforce > Canvas requirements defined at <https://docs.google.com/spreadsheets/d/1wrlmlsveUWOU-wRrQCz7IkTjvPRm1Wg3CLgnka4Ec6c>: